commonsense/conceptnet-deployment/README.md

 ```

 ### Create the AMI
-To start the process of creating the AMI, run the *provision.sh* script, which sets timeout variables for Packer, and validates the Packer provisioning JSON before building the AMI using it. *[ami_name]* is the name of the AMI which will be created.
+To start the process of creating the AMI, run the *provision-ami.sh* script, which sets timeout variables for Packer, and validates the Packer provisioning JSON before building the AMI using it. *[ami_name]* is the name of the AMI which will be created.
 This should be unique.
 ```
-./provision-build.sh [ami_name]
+./provision-ami.sh [ami_name]
 ```

 This will create a new Ubuntu 18.04 ConceptNet AMI with ConceptNet installed.
 The build process starts a r4.xlarge instance with 300GB of EBS storage.